Permissible exposure limit: Noise Exposure

-The Occupational Safety and Health Administration (OSHA) in the United States established the allowed exposure limit for occupational noise at 90 dB and is based on an 8-hour time-weighted average for an 8-hour workday.
-For worker's safety, OSHA mandates hearing conservation programs when noise levels are higher than 85 decibels.
-This is dependent on the sector, profession, or nation, different restrictions may apply.
+Occupational noise exposure is a major cause of hearing loss.
+OSHA states that exposure above 85 decibels (dBA) can damage hearing and requires employers to monitor noise levels and implement controls when necessary.
+Control methods include engineering controls, administrative controls, and personal protective equipment such as earplugs or earmuffs.

 Currently, about 200 million Americans are subject to harmful workplace noise.
 There are many factors, besides in the workplace, to how noise exposure can affect individuals more or less.
 These factors can include, but are not limited to, ageing, heredity factors, recreational activities, and some illnesses.

 While there are recommendations that exist for noise levels and noise control in communities, there is a lack of general agreement regarding acceptable exposure limits in non-occupational settings or the general environment.
 To limit noise exposure levels there are several approaches that can be used.
 One way to limit noise exposure is by wearing personal protective equipment (PPE) such as earplugs, or earmuffs.
 Another way to limit exposure should be reducing being in environments with heavy amounts of noise exposure.
 With this in mind it is important to keep individuals informed about prolonged noise exposure.